ubports/locationd/docs/connect-serial-ports.md

     implement a custom systemd service job which calls `snap connect ..` to connect the right slots and plugs.

-One the serial port plug and slot have been connected, the provider still needs to be configured to use the device.
+Once the serial port plug and slot have been connected, the provider still needs to be configured to use the device.
 For example, you can set the device path of the ubx provider via the following command: